Subscribe To This Site

 1. Disqualification for voluntarily quitting continues for the full period of unemployment next ensuing after he or she has left his or her full-time, part-time, or temporary work voluntarily without good cause and until the individual has earned income equal to or in excess of 17 times his or her weekly benefit amount.
 As used in this subsection, the term "good cause" includes only that cause attributable to the employing unit or which consists of illness or disability of the individual requiring separation from his or her work.
 Any other disqualification may not be imposed.
 An individual is not disqualified under this subsection for voluntarily leaving temporary work to return immediately when called to work by the permanent employing unit that temporarily terminated his or her work within the previous 6 calendar months.
 For benefit years beginning on or after July 1, 2004, an individual is not disqualified under this subsection for voluntarily leaving work to relocate as a result of his or her military-connected spouse's permanent change of station orders, activation orders, or unit deployment orders.

-Although you were making some very good money...the maximum weekly benefit amount in Florida is $275 irregardless of the fact that you probably have base period wages sufficient to get four to five people the max amount.
+Although you were making some very good money…the maximum weekly benefit amount in Florida is $275 regardless of the fact that you probably have base period wages sufficient for four or five people to get the max amount.

 Can you get Florida unemployment for quitting due to a medical problem Medical Problem